-Was a die-hard Avalanche fan growing up; memorabilia included Joe Sakic and Patrick Roy jerseys…Plays the guitar and is an avid fisherman…Lived with Adam Foote during each of his first two seasons…Matt’s uncle, Newell Brown, is an assistant coach with the Phoenix Coyotes…Newell was an assistant with the Ducks during their Stanley Cup championship season of 2006-07…Matt’s father, Vince, backstopped the Ontario juvenile champion Minden Monarchs in 1984-85…Purchases tickets to every Avalanche home game, donating those tickets to numerous charity organizations…On Dec.
+Was a die-hard Avalanche fan growing up; memorabilia included Joe Sakic and Patrick Roy jerseys…Plays the guitar and is an avid fisherman…Lived with Adam Foote during each of his first two seasons…Matt’s uncle, Newell Brown, is an assistant coach with the Arizona Coyotes…Newell was an assistant with the Ducks during their Stanley Cup championship season of 2006-07…Matt’s father, Vince, backstopped the Ontario juvenile champion Minden Monarchs in 1984-85…Purchases tickets to every Avalanche home game, donating those tickets to numerous charity organizations…In conjunction with the NHL/NHLPA’s Hockey Fights Cancer Awareness Month, Matt co-hosted a hockey clinic that benefitted children who have or are impacted by cancer from Rocky Mountain Children’s Health Foundation on Oct.
+23, 2014 at Pepsi Center…On Dec.
 3, 2013, Matt and Erik Johnson helped present 70 new bicycles and helmets to students from Emerald Elementary School in Broomfield, Colo., at a holiday party hosted by “A Precious Child”…During the 2013 National Salute to Veteran Patients Week, Matt visited the Denver VA Medical Center on Feb.
-19 to visit military veterans who continue to fight personal battles of recuperation, pain and loneliness…Helps raise money for the Jessica Redfield Foundation, which funds scholarships to support upcoming young journalism students…Matt has purchased and donated hockey equipment for the foundation’s equipment drive and also donated autograph items for its fundraiser…Participates in the Avalanche’s Player Clinics, which included spending an evening with players from Colorado Special Hockey on Nov.
+19 to visit military veterans who continue to fight personal battles of recuperation, pain and loneliness…Helps raise money for the Jessica Redfield Foundation, which funds scholarships to support upcoming young journalism students…Matt purchases and donates equipment for the giveSPORTS equipment drive at Pepsi Center each summer, and volunteered at the event in 2015.…Participates in the Avalanche’s Player Clinics, which included spending an evening with players from Colorado Special Hockey on Nov.
 5, 2010.